8 min read

 Glasswing is a meaningful step.
 Treating it as a complete answer is the risk.

-The response needs to work across all three layers simultaneously: the vulnerability management problem Glasswing was built for, the agentic attack surface already generating incidents, and the human and configuration layer that remains the dominant breach path regardless of what AI can now do with zero-days.
+The response needs to work across all three layers simultaneously: the vulnerability discovery problem Glasswing was built for, the agentic attack surface already generating incidents, and the human and configuration layer that remains the dominant breach path regardless of what AI can now do with zero-days.

 Auditing the npm Supply Chain